internet-sicherheit/eco-blockchain-governance/governance/0003-onboarding-governance.md

 * The jurisdiction, the member has to be compliant with.
 * Requirements for organizations/companies to join.
 * Joining without meeting the requirements.
-* special requirements for suspended and terminated members.
+* Special requirements for suspended and terminated members.

 ## Examples & Best Practices